 In the image below you can see a 3D-model of a sphere consisting of many triangles (lines).

-We now know what a 3D-model is and what it is made of.
-So now we can continue on to what slicers are and why we even need slicers.
+Now we know what a 3D model is, and what it’s made of, we can continue on to what slicers are and why we even need slicers.

 This is just the basics of what a slicer does.
-It converts your 3D-model (STL file) into a file format the 3D-printer understands (gcode file) where instructions for the 3D-printer are stored.
-There are many factors which are very important in creating a successful print.
+It converts your 3D model (STL file) into a file format the 3D-printer understands (code file) where instructions for the 3D-printer are stored.
+There are many factors that are very important in creating a successful print.
 So much so that we cannot cover them all.
-Every 3D-printer is different and will therefore require different slicer settings.
+Every 3D printer is different and will therefore require different slicer settings.
 To make matter worse, even every plastic from different companies are different as well and require some tweaking in the slicer to get a satisfying result.

 Fear not!
 We’ll go over the most important slicer settings for the most used slicers to help you get great lithophane prints!

-A lithophane works by varying the thickness of the 3D-model, such that an image will appear when light is shine through it.
-If the 3D-print is hollow from the inside, then you’ll not meet this requirement.
-The 3D-print should be 100% solid from the inside.
-There’s an endless debate in the 3D lithophane community about what the best way is to make sure the 3D print is solid, either 100% infill or many shell(wall) perimeters.
+A lithophane works by varying the thickness of the 3D model, such that an image will appear when light is shining through it.
+If the 3D print is hollow from the inside, then you’ll not meet this requirement.
+The 3D print should be 100% solid from the inside.
+There’s an endless debate in the 3D lithophane community about the best way is to make sure the 3D print is solid, either 100% infill or many shell(wall) perimeters.

 The first method is to increase the infill percentage to 99%.
 This will make sure that the inside of the model is solid.
 We do not use 100% because this can increase the printing time significantly, try setting your infill percentage 100% and then 99% to see the significant time reduction you’ll get by setting the infill percentage to 99% instead of 100%, without the inside of the print not being solid anymore.

-The best lithophanes are made by printing them slow.
+The best lithophanes are made by printing them slowly.
 In general the slower the better the result will be.
 Therefore it is a CONSIDERATION between time and quality.
-We like to print at 45 mm/s but this is already pretty fast for lithophanes, however we get good results without losing too much detail.
-We would advise to print at 30 mm/s to get the best results.
+We like to print at 45 mm/s but this is already pretty fast for lithophanes, however, we get good results without losing too much detail.
+We would advise printing at 30 mm/s to get the best results.

 If you print a flat plane or an arc lithophane, then the area of adhesion will be small.
 Especially while looking at the dimensions in the other directions.
 Therefore, it is generally good practise to help the lithophane adhere better to the print bed by using a brim.
 A brim will also help in making the lithophane more stable!
 A raft is generally a worse option because it can be really really hard to peel of a raft from the underside of a lithophane.